In this post, you will see

-This sweater can be made in any stripe colour combination.
+This sweater can be made in any stripe color combination.

 Perfect for those breezy summer days and nights at the beach take a look at my sea glass shawl knitting pattern.

-An advanced beginner knit, this knitted shawl is light and airy made from 100% cotton.
+An advanced beginner knit, this knitted shawl is light and airy and made from 100% cotton.

-This can be made in any colour combination.
+This can be made in any color combination.